AHamamd150/MLscanner/README.md

 * multiprocessing (for the intial training over multi-cores)
 * tqdm (for the illustration of the fancy progress bar)

-These packages can be easily installed by `pip3 install module`
+Requirements can be easily installed by `pip3 install module`

 <a name="structure"></a>
 ## Package structure